Test against testnet

 import { JsonRpcProvider, Wallet } from "ethers";

-const provider = new JsonRpcProvider(TESTNET.rpcUrl);
+const provider = new JsonRpcProvider(BASE_SEPOLIA.rpcUrl);

 const wallet = new Wallet(process.env.WALLET_PRIVATE_KEY!, provider);